healthDataScience/deep-learning-HAR/README.md

 The data can be downloaded from the [UCI repository](https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones).

-Also see G.Chevalier's [repo](https://github.com/guillaume-chevalier/LSTM-Human-Activity-Recognition) and A. Saeed's [blog](https://aqibsaeed.github.io/2016-11-04-human-activity-recognition-cnn/) where I have got lots of isnpiration.
+Also see G.Chevalier's [repo](https://github.com/guillaume-chevalier/LSTM-Human-Activity-Recognition) and A. Saeed's [blog](https://aqibsaeed.github.io/2016-11-04-human-activity-recognition-cnn/) where I have got lots of inspiration.

 ## Contents

 The `utils` folder contains the code for reading and processing the data into a tensor form.
-The generated tensors has the dimensions
+The generated tensors have the dimensions

 ```
 (batch, seq_len, n_channels)